EtherealEngine/Digital-Beings/README.md

 **Attention**: applies to the installed clients only.

-Open `src/initialize.ts` and comment/uncomment the clients you need, if you need a client that uses a web server ([Twilio](https://www.twilio.com/), messenger), go to client/webserver.ts and uncomment line 17 otherwise you can leave it commented.
+Open `src/initialize.ts` and comment/uncomment the clients you need, if you need a client that uses a web server (ex.
+[Twilio](https://www.twilio.com/)), go to client/webserver.ts and uncomment line 17 otherwise you can leave it commented.

 #### Selecting available agents